amlarocca/corridor/README.md

 Game Libary:
 - Bug: jumping opponent occasional (keep ALL shortest paths)
-- return any valid move in search with depth == num_players

 Web Application (HTML/CSS):
 - if game_mode = not started, option to: switch sides / get a link / play computer